Maeystown, Illinois: History

-Maeystown may be said to have begun its growth as a town in the year 1852, when Jacob Maeys here built a sawmill on what had become known as McRoberts Meadow, which he purchased in 1848.
-For a year after its construction the mill remained idle on account of there not being sufficient water to drive it.
+Maeystown may be said to have begun its growth as a town in the year 1852, when Jacob Maeys built a sawmill on what had become known as McRoberts Meadow, which he purchased in 1848.
+For a year after its construction the mill remained idle, on account of there not being sufficient water to drive it.
 Steam engines were then put in place, and the mill successfully operated.
 The first store was opened in 1858 by Jacob Maeys in partnership with Judge Abraham Poston.
 By this time some half a dozen houses had been erected in the place.
-A town had been surveyed and laid off in 1856 by Maeys, and called Maeysville.
-A post-office was established in 1860 which changed the name to Maeystown with Jacob Maeys appointed as first postmaster.
+A town had been surveyed and laid off in 1856 by Maeys, and called "Maeysville".
+A post office was established in 1860, which changed the name to Maeystown, with Jacob Maeys appointed as first postmaster.

 The entire village, save for a small strip of land on the northeast side, is listed on the National Register of Historic Places as the Maeystown Historic District.